GIScience/gis-training-resource-center/spanish/_sources/content/Module_3/en_module_3_public_health_ex_1.md

     :::

     :::{note}
-    After running the algorithm, the window will switch to the log file.
+    After running the algorithm, the window will switch to the `Log` window.
 Here you can see if the algorithm encountered any problem.
 In our case, we can see that 149 features were successfully joined while 183 features were unable to be joined.
-This happens when the identifying value (Table field) is not present in the respective column in layer 2.
-This can be either because there is not data available, or because there are inconsistencies in the identifying value (e.g., typos, different spelling).
+This happens when the identifying value (table field) is missing from the corresponding column in layer 2.
+It may occur because the data is unavailable or because of inconsistencies in the identifying value, such as typos or different spellings.
     :::
-    - After reviewing the log, we can close the tool-window.
+    - After reviewing the `Log`, we can close the tool-window.
 A new layer called `Joined layer` should appear in your layers panel.
-Rename it to "`Healthsites_points_capacities`" and move it to the top.
+Rename it to "`healthsites_points_capacities`" and move it to the top.

 > We now have a new point layer with the capacities of relevant healthsites.
 With this information, we can create a map showing the capacities of the health sector.